slang-i18n/slang/slang/README.md

 ### ➤ Modifiers

-Modifiers are flags or attributes written next to the key.
+There are multiple modifiers for further adjustments.

-You can combine multiple modifiers like this:
+You can combine multiple modifiers with commas like this:

 ```json
 {